Governor: Search for Kentucky flood victims could take weeks

 Associated Press

 JACKSON, Ky.
-(AP) — Kentucky’s governor said it could take weeks to find all the victims of flash flooding that killed at least 16 people when heavy rains turned streams into torrents that swamped towns across Appalachia.
+(AP) — Kentucky’s governor said it could take weeks to find all the victims of flash flooding that killed at least 16 people when torrential rains swamped towns across Appalachia.

-More rainstorms were forecast to roll through in coming days, keeping the region on edge as rescue crews struggled to get into hard-hit areas that include some of the poorest places in America.
+More rainstorms are forecast in coming days as rescue crews continue the struggle to get into hard-hit areas, some of them among the poorest places in America.

-The rain let up early Friday after some areas of eastern Kentucky received between 8 and 10 1/2 inches (20-27 centimeters) over 48 hours.
-But some waterways were not expected to crest until Saturday and Gov. Andy Beshear warned the death toll could rise sharply.
+The rain let up early Friday after parts of eastern Kentucky received between 8 and 10 1/2 inches (20-27 centimeters) over 48 hours.
+But some waterways were not expected to crest until Saturday and Gov. Andy Beshear warned the death toll could rise further.

-Patricia Colombo, 63, of Hazard, Kentucky, got stranded after her car stalled in floodwaters on a state highway.
+Patricia Colombo, 63, of Hazard, Kentucky, became stranded when her car stalled in floodwaters on a state highway.
 Colombo began to panic when water started rushing in.
-Her phone was dead, but she saw a helicopter overhead and waved it down.
-The helicopter crew radioed a team on the ground that pulled her safely from her car.
+Though her phone was dead, she saw a helicopter overhead and waved it down.
+The helicopter crew radioed a ground team that plucked her to safety.

 Colombo stayed the night at her fiance’s home in Jackson and they took turns sleeping, repeatedly checking the water with flashlights to see if it was rising.
-Colombo lost her car but said others had it worse in a region where poverty is endemic.
+Though her car was a loss, Colombo said others had it worse in a region where poverty is endemic.

 “Many of these people cannot recover out here.
 They have homes that are half underwater, they’ve lost everything,” she said.

-As rainfall pounded Appalachia this week, water poured down hillsides and into valleys and hollows where it swelled creeks and streams coursing through small towns.
+As rainfall hammered Appalachia this week, water tumbled down hillsides and into valleys and hollows where it swelled creeks and streams coursing through small towns.
 The torrent engulfed homes and businesses and trashed vehicles.
 Mudslides marooned some people on steep slopes.

 Rescue teams backed by the National Guard used helicopters and boats to search for the missing.
 Beshear said Friday that at least six children were among the victims and that the total number of lives lost could more than double as rescue teams reach more areas.
-Among those who died were four children from the same family in Knott County, Coroner Corey Watson said Friday.
+Among those who died were four children from the same family in Knott County, the county coroner said Friday.

-President Joe Biden said in a social media post that he spoke with Beshear on Friday to offer the federal government’s support.
+President Joe Biden said in a social media post that he spoke Friday with Beshear and offered the federal government’s support.
 Biden also declared a federal disaster to direct relief money to more than a dozen Kentucky counties.

 The flooding extended into western Virginia and southern West Virginia.